Why get asset finance through Money.com.au

 For instance, a removalist business financing a fleet of delivery vans would likely require the ongoing use of the vehicles after the finance term ends.
 In this case, an asset loan or finance lease with the option of ownership at the end of the lease term may be suitable.
 On the other hand, if you're a startup or technology firm, you may prefer the flexibility to upgrade the equipment during the lease term or to return it at the end.
 In which case, an operating lease may be suitable.

-Are there any tax deductions available through certain types of asset finance?
+Are there any tax deductions available?

 Would you like the option to pay off the finance early?